adamhsparks/adamhsparks/content/code.md

 ### Miscellaneous

-- [{fifo}](https://codeberg.org/adamhsparks/fifo) -- Get local attribute information from GPS points for Australian agricultural research in R
+- [{fifo}](https://codeberg.org/adamhsparks/fifo) -- 'Fly in fly out' to Mine Your Valuable Data and Extract What You Need from Your Australian Georeferenced Datasets

 - [{PowerSDI}](https://github.com/gabrielblain/PowerSDI/) -- Calculate standardized drought indices using NASA POWER data in R